incatrex/rule-builder/NAME_GENERATION_ANALYSIS.md

   - `Case.jsx` - `addWhenClause()` function (manual add)
   - `useRuleBuilder.js` - `initializeDefinition()` function (structure change)
 - Updated `getWhenSourceType` default return value from `'conditionGroup'` to `'condition'`
+- **Added "Add Condition" button to single conditions (2025-11-28)**:
+  - Appears at the bottom of single condition rendering
+  - Converts the single condition to a conditionGroup (same as ConditionSourceSelector "Group")
+  - Available in: Root Condition structure and Case WHEN clauses

 ---